 - Tell you about important past research at the OHSU Parkinson Center

 - Outline what you can expect in a clinical research trial

 - Suggest questions to ask before you join a clinical trial (research study)

 Your participation is important to our success.
-Our study coordinators at the OHSU Parkinson Center of Oregon coordinators are available to answer any questions you may have about studies and to talk with you about research opportunities.
+Our study coordinators at the OHSU Parkinson Center are available to answer any questions you may have about studies and to talk with you about research opportunities.